akamai/cli-cloudlets/README.md

 - Display available cloudlet types based on account
 - List all cloudlet policies (search by name and/or cloudlet-type)
+- Get policy endpoints schema
 - Retrieve cloudlet policy version rules
+- Get status of cloudlet policy version on each network and associated property manager
 - Update policy version rules
+- Clone a cloudlet policy (from an existing one)
+- Create a cloudlet policy
 - Activate policy version to staging or production network
-- Create a cloudlet policy
-- Clone a cloudlet policy (from an existing one)
-- Get policy endpoints schema
+- View activation history of the policy version to staging or production network

 ## Cloudlet Types